Rubber vine

 Life cycle

-• Flowers at any time of year if sufficient moisture is available.
-Usually, June–July is only non-flowering period.
+• Flowers form at any time of year if sufficient moisture is available.
+Usually, June to July is the only non-flowering period.

 • Seed pods form from spring to late autumn, with peak seed production corresponding to maximum flowering.

-• Pods dry out and split open, with pod-splitting occurring approximately 200 days after formation.
+• Pods dry out and then split open about 200 days after formation.

-• Approximately 95% of seed is viable, although germination requires favourable temperature and soil moisture conditions.
+• About 95% of seed is viable, but germination needs favourable temperature and soil moisture conditions.

 Affected animals